 To assist in understanding, we embrace the NSPCC rights and responsibilities in each classroom.
-We also refer to the British values and to the Catholic Virtues, stemming from our gospel valuesthese two being intrinsically linked.
+We also refer to the British values and to the Catholic Virtues, stemming from our gospel values- these two being intrinsically linked.
+We will not label anyone.
+We will always listen and we will be fair and committed to the idea that every day is a new day.

-Following consultation with staff, Governors, pupils and parents, the Headteacher, together with the Senior Management Team will determine and implement this policy which will ensure an acceptable standard of behaviour at all times.
+Following consultation with staff, Governors, pupils and parents, the Headteacher, together with the Senior Leadership Team, will determine and implement this policy which will ensure an acceptable standard of behaviour at all times.